 - Bigeye tuna spawn throughout the year but most often in the summer.

-- They usually spawn at least twice a year.
+- They usually spawn two or more times a year.

 - Females release between 3 million and 6 million eggs each time they spawn.